VictorTaelin/Moonad-web-legacy/README.md

 net.alloc_node(1)
 ```

 Now, we must wire those nodes.
-For that, we extend `Net` with two other functions:
+For that, we extend `Net` with 3 other functions:

 ```python
     # Given a pointer to a port, returns a pointer to the opposing port